 A temporary repair will involve applying high quality caulk such as Vulkem or Lexel. — The cost of a temporary repair will be anywhere from $50 to $300.

-To professionally re-shingle and re-flash a leaky skylight will cost anywhere from $300 to $1,000, depending on the ease of access (number of storeys and roof slope) and the amount of labor required.
-Replacing a leaky skylight altogether will cost anywhere from $1,250 to $2,500 for most roofs.
+To professionally re-shingle and re-flash a leaky skylight will cost anywhere from $300 to $1,500, depending on the ease of access (number of levels/floors and steepness of the roof slope) and the amount of labor required.
+Replacing a leaky skylight altogether will cost anywhere from $1,250 to $3,000 for most roofs, depending on the skylight brand and model and ease of access.

 10: Villain: Shiners